soph-g/daily-diary-project/README.md

 ## Progress

+I have introduced 3 of the 4 must have features - users can:
+* view a list of diary entry titles
+* add a new diary entry
+* give a title to an entry they create

-I have introduced 3 of the 4 must have features - users can view a list of diary entry titles, add a new diary entry and title it.
-I would have added a test that visits '/entries', clicks on a diary entry title and expect the page you're on to have the body of the diary entry.
-I would have implemented this by in the view by adding an anchor and href to each of the diary entry titles.
+If I had more time I would have added a test that visits '/entries', clicks on a diary entry title and expect the page you're on to have the body of the diary entry.
+I would have then implemented this by adding an anchor and href to each of the diary entry titles in the `entries` view.
 I also would have added getter methods for an instance of a diary entry which would have displayed the title and body of the entry on the linked page.

 ## Set-up